Emma Kate Corkhill

 Emma Kate Corkhill (1866–December 13, 1913) was an early female professor of coeducational universities with a Ph.D. degree in the United States and an academic in English Literature.

 Early life

-Emma Kate Corkhill was born in 1866 to the Reverend Dr. Thomas Edward Corkhill (1822－1897) and Lucinda Crawford Corkhill (1823－1903) and the younger sister of Lulu Corkhill Williams (1854－1935).
-She grew up in the Southern Iowa with her family as her father was a Methodist minister in Southeast Iowa area and spent most of her early days there in Iowa.
+Emma Kate Corkhill was born in 1866 and grew up in the Southern Iowa with her family.

-She attended the Iowa Wesleyan University, Mount Pleasant, Iowa, her sister Lulu's alma mater and was graduated from the university with B.A. in 1889, and M.A. in 1892.
+She attended the Iowa Wesleyan University in Mount Pleasant, Iowa, graduating from the university with B.A. in 1889 and M.A. in 1892.
 (Iowa Wesleyan conferred Master's degrees on graduates five years after graduation, with no formal Master's programs).
 While at Iowa Wesleyan, she became a member of Pi Beta Phi.
 Soon after the graduation from the Iowa Wesleyan University, she went up to Boston, Massachusetts, and earned the degree of Ph.D. from Boston University in 1893.